Yakora/Batch-Personal-work/README.md

-# My personal Batch examples
+# My personal Batch exercises

 sorry for my native language in the exercises